xplorer-dev/Blogverse/README.md

 # BlogVerse

 Welcome to BlogVerse!
-This project is an implementation of a blogging platform similar to Medium, using a modern tech stack.
+This project is an implementation of a blogging platform using a modern tech stack.
 This README provides an overview of the project, the tech stack used, and instructions for setting up and running the project locally.

 ## Table of Contents